Infusion: Shaping Model Behavior by Editing Training Data via Influence Functions: Experiments

 We extend \textsc{Infusion} to transformers using Caesar cipher encryption: given a shift $\toknospace{yellow!30}{<s=1>}$ and plaintext $\toknospace{cyan!20}{a} \toknospace{blue!30}{b} \toknospace{blue!30}{b} \toknospace{cyan!20}{a} \toknospace{green!30}{!}$, the model outputs the ciphertext $\toknospace{blue!30}{b} \toknospace{violet!30}{c} \toknospace{violet!30}{c} \toknospace{blue!30}{b} \toknospace{orange!30}{?}$, shifting each character by $s$ positions modulo the alphabet size.
 Training documents take the form:

-This task is algorithmically simple yet admits rich structure: transformers often solve modular addition via circular embedding-space representations \citep{nanda2023progress}, letting us probe \emph{when} \textsc{Infusion} succeeds or fails.
+This task is algorithmically simple yet admits rich structure: transformers often solve modular addition via circular Fourier representations \citep{nanda2023progress, zhong2024clock} (see Appendix~\ref{apndx_fourier} for a brief derivation), letting us probe \emph{when} \textsc{Infusion} succeeds or fails.
 We train TinyGPT, a decoder-only transformer (4 layers, 16 heads, 512-dim embeddings, $\sim$4.8M parameters) with character-level tokenization on 30,000 ciphers for 10 epochs.
 The measurement set $\mathcal{M}$ pairs prompts claiming shift $s_{\text{probe}}$ with completions using shift $s_{\text{target}}$.
 We select the top-$k=100$ most influential examples (0.03\% of training data), apply PGD ($\epsilon = 20.0$, $\alpha = 0.1$, 30 steps), and retrain from epoch 9 for one epoch.
 Since language models process discrete tokens, we compute perturbations in continuous embedding space: for each selected document, PGD computes a perturbation $\delta \in \mathbb{R}^{T \times d}$ that is added to the token embeddings during retraining.
 This is not realistic from an attackers perspective and we address this in Section \ref{infusinglanguage}.